impel-intelligence/dippy-bittensor-subnet/README.md

 ### Running the model evaluation API (Optional)

+**Note**: Currently (June 17 2024) there are some issues with the local evaluation api.
+We recommend using the remote validation api temporarily.

 Starting a validator using your local validator API requires starting validator with `--use-local-validation-api` flag.
 Additionally, a model queue is required to push models to the validation api.